Extex101/real_names/README.md

 ![Screenshot](https://github.com/Extex101/real_names/blob/master/screenshot.png)

-Sam has joined the game for the dirst time, under the name of 'Jayce Carpenter'
+Sam has joined the game for the first time, under the name of 'Jayce Carpenter'

 or

-Sam has joined the game for the dirst time, under the name of 'Samantha Collins'
+Sam has joined the game for the first time, under the name of 'Samantha Collins'

 There is a total of 454,000 possible names.
 227000 possible boy names.